derekbrokeit/homebrew-pymol/README.md

 homebrew-pymol
 ==========

-In the end this is how [Pymol][pymol] should be installed with [Homebrew][hb].
+The simplest way to install [Pymol][pymol] with [Homebrew][hb] is with the following method (incomplete install):

+**Requirements:** The latest available XQuartz (at least 2.7.2) build of X11.

 ```
 # make sure that brew is up to date
 brew update

-# tap this repo
-brew tap scicalculator/pymol

 # if you don't already have pmw (check with `python -c "import Pmw"`)
 brew tap sameuljohn/python
 brew install pmw

 # install pymol
+brew tap scicalculator/pymol
 brew install pymol
 ```
-**Requirements:** It's not specified in the brew file, but this requires the latest available XQuartz (at least 2.7.2, which came with freeglut) build of X11.

-However, this method does not utilize Pymol's "External GUI".
+However, this method does not give access to Pymol's "External GUI" because Pymol doesn't use the main thread for it's external gui's.
 To get that working, please following the more complex installation below.
 The *main GUI* works without problems, but the "external GUI" does not yet work out of the box.
 There are some ways I have devised to get it to work, but it is currently not yet as simple as I had hoped.
 People are working on it :)